 Since you decided to read on, you’re somewhat interested in what I have to offer.
-I have over 1,000 weddings behind me and had the pleasure of meeting some very nice couples over the years.
+I have over 1,200 weddings behind me and had the pleasure of meeting some very nice couples over the years.
 When we start talking, I always ask what they're looking for in a DJ and the majority say “I just want everyone to have a good time”.
 That should be the overall goal of both client and vendor.
-Since researching wedding DJs is more difficult and challenging than looking at photographer portfolios, there’s a common fear and strong possibility the DJ you're about to book isn't going to live up to your expectations.
-Rest assured, I know what I'm doing and I built my reputation on professional, conservative behavior and I always accept that my position in weddings is a supporting role.
-I’m one of the few DJs who don't want to be the center of attention.
+Since researching wedding DJs is more difficult and challenging than looking at photographer portfolios, there’s a common fear and possibility the DJ you're about to book isn't going to live up to your expectations.
+I built my reputation on professional, conservative behavior and I always accept that my position in weddings is a supporting role.
+I don't want to be the center of attention.
 This is your wedding, not mine.
 I’ve been a DJ for a long time and I've seen the wedding/DJ trends come and go.
-These days, it’s the inexperienced, flashy kids with their fake orange tans, bad suits and blow-out hair trying to turn your wedding into a club or the old timer mailing in another wedding because he just doesn’t care anymore.
-Since my first wedding in 1994, I still believe in the same approach.
+These days, it’s the inexperienced, flashy kids with their fake tans, bad suits and blow-out hair trying to turn your wedding into a club or the old timer mailing in another wedding because he just doesn’t care anymore.
+Since my first wedding, I still believe in the same approach.
 More music, less mic.
 If you're looking for a talker, I’m not the DJ for you.
 Ask around.
 No one appreciates a DJ who likes to hear himself talk.
 When I was starting out, I met plenty of prop/entertainer DJs who tried to take me under their wing and they told me that I needed to conform to their style of entertainment (props, guest interaction and routines) if I was going to last in the business.
 I did my thing and they kept doing their tired routines.
-They're out of the business and I'm still standing.
+They've gone out of the business and I'm still standing.

 "The Wannabes" : There are hundreds of hacks in Massachusetts who claim to be professional DJs "specializing in weddings".
 Keep in mind that there's no certification or required training.
-Anyone can buy an illegal hard drive online, load up a laptop with music, buy some beat-up used gear, order business cards and another wedding DJs is born.
+Anyone can buy an illegal hard drive online, load up a laptop with music, buy some beat-up used gear, order business cards and another wedding DJ is born.
 Not so fast.
 Having a great set of tools doesn't make you a mechanic and skill and experience is something you cannot buy or download.
 It’s something you acquire from performing actual weddings.
-It's 2021 and every professional DJ should have an informative, fully-functional, updated website (not a Facebook page).
+It's 2023 and every professional DJ should have an informative, updated website (not a Facebook page).
 It should provide a broad overview of their performance style, music listing, sound system, offer online planning tools, FAQ and general information about the DJ/DJs.
-A reputable DJ company will respond to all email, text and telephone inquiries in a prompt and professional manner within 24 hours.
+A reputable DJ company will respond to all email, text and phone inquiries in a prompt, professional manner within 24 hours.

 The Multi-Op/DJ Agency : Before I touch on this subject, I want to make it clear that I do not believe all entertainment agencies are shady.
 That would be unfair.
-There are a couple of multi-system DJ companies and agencies based in Massachusetts who will allow you to select one of their DJs and will enter the DJ's name on the contract of services and are upfront about subcontracting bookings to other DJs.
+There are multi-system DJ companies and agencies based in Massachusetts who will allow you to select one of their DJs and will enter your chosen DJ's name on the contract of services and are upfront about subcontracting bookings to other DJs.
 That's running an honest business.
-However, there are many wannabe agencies who are slick and all they want to is book your wedding, take your money and put your wedding behind them and this is how they operate.
+However, there are agencies who are slick and all they want to is book your wedding, get paid and put your wedding behind them and this is how they operate.

 So who's getting the deal here?
 Certainly not you.
 It's win-win for the agency.
 While this sales tactic is shady, it's perfectly legal.
 The agency's loophole is, you signed a contract with their agency, not your DJ.
 Believe it or not, it can get worse.
 Some agencies overbook the availability of their own DJs and outsource bookings.
 Do you want to do sign a contract with an agency who cold-calls local DJs hoping they're available to help them out when they're in a pinch?
 Be careful and don't get lost in the shuffle of "big business."